Tenancy Charges and Account Management Policy Supplement

 Rent Subsidy Non-Disclosure

-There are many ways FACS can become aware that a tenant may be receiving a rent subsidy to which they are not entitled.
+There are many ways DCJ can become aware that a tenant may be receiving a rent subsidy to which they are not entitled.
 The most common ways include:

-- FACS receives information that is inconsistent with its current records relating to the tenant’s household circumstances
+- DCJ receives information that is inconsistent with its current records relating to the tenant’s household circumstances

-- An acquaintance, relative or work colleague of the tenant advises FACS of changes to the tenant’s household circumstances.
+- an acquaintance, relative or work colleague of the tenant advises DCJ of changes to the tenant’s household circumstances.

 2. Inquiries related to alleged subsidy non-disclosure